Taiyabakhan/SweetStayByTaiyaba/README.md

 ## GETTING INTO THE PROJECT:

-Here are some screenshots of my Project - IRCTC-CLONE:
+Here are some screenshots of my Project :

 - Home page
 ![image](https://github.com/Taiyabakhan/SweetStayByTaiyaba/blob/main/Screenshots/Screenshot%20(264).png)